joelsjoyt/Taona-Tipbot/README.md

 ## Edit Files

-1) Edit and rename `ecosystem.config.js.example` to `ecosystem.config.js` in the root folder to match the correct directories for log files and bot root folder.

-2) Edit `default.json` in `/config`. and set username and password as for connecting to Taona wallet core
+1) Edit `default.json` in `/config`. and set username and password as for connecting to Taona wallet core

-3) set up the wallets config file
+2) set up the wallets config file

     1) In most cases, your wallets data folder can be found in `%appdata%`